What Does (And Doesn't) Renters Insurance Cover?

 Renters liability coverage may exclude specific incidents

-Many insurers exclude coverage for certain dog breeds — such as pit bull-type breeds or bully breeds and mixes — and may even deny coverage if you own one of their banned dog breeds.
-Exotic pets — such as reptiles or monkeys — may not be covered under renters insurance liability.
-A few progressive companies like State Farm don't consider your dog's breed and won't deny you a policy because of your dog's pedigree.
+Although liability insurance covers most costs related to incidents where you can be held legally responsbible, there are some important exceptions in the case of pets.
+Though bodily harm caused by a pet, such as a dog bite, may fall under renters liability coverage, many insurers exclude coverage for certain dog breeds — such as pit bull-type breeds or bully breeds and mixes — and may even deny coverage if you own one of their banned dog breeds.
+Exotic pets — such as reptiles or monkeys — may not be covered under renters insurance liability either.
+A few companies like State Farm don't consider your dog's breed and won't deny you a policy because of your dog's pedigree.

 How do renters insurance companies pay out claims?